microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-createforward.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+Create a draft [message](/graph/api-reference/beta/resources/message.md) for forwarding an existing one.
+You can specify the request body in JSON or MIME format.

-Create a draft forward message to include a comment or update any message properties
-all in one **createForward** call.
+When specifying the body in JSON format, you can include a comment, specify recipients and update any message properties all in one **createForward** call.
 You can then [send](../api/message-send.md) the draft message.

-**Note**
+> [!NOTE]

-- You can specify either a comment or the **body** property of the `message` parameter.
+> * You can specify either a comment or the **body** property of the `message` parameter.
 Specifying both will return an HTTP 400 Bad Request error.
-- You must specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
+> * You must specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
 Specifying both or specifying neither will return an HTTP 400 Bad Request error.

+When specifying the body in MIME format, include only the MIME content in the request body.
+You can specify the recipients, and any updates to **message** properties in a subsequent **send** operation to forward the draft message.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).